TimTree/games-by-tim/content/smallProjects/wheel-of-fortune-for-web-wheel-demo.md

 Here you'll find a tech demo of the wheel I intend to use for Wheel of Fortune for Web, the upcoming replacement for [Wheel of Fortune for PowerPoint](/wheel-of-fortune-for-powerpoint/).

-Wheel of Fortune for PowerPoint's wheel took two clicks - one to spin, and one to stop.
-This wheel needs just one click, and hold it to charge the new strength meter!
+You can control the web-based wheel with the new strength meter.
+Click and hold the wheel to set your strength!

 **Advantages over the PowerPoint wheel**

 * More sense of control over the wheel (although the outcome's still completely random)
-* Has inertia - will slow down as it spins
 * Uses the [crypto-random API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) to securely determine where the wheel stops
-* Can programmatically tell what value the wheel landed at

 ## **Take the survey!**